Beyond Trotterization: Variational Product Formulas for Quantum Simulation: Methodology

-In our approach, a similar strategy can be adopted by fixing the variational parameters at $t = \tau$.
+In our approach, a similar strategy can be adopted by obtaining the variational parameters at $t=\tau$ by simply integrating the equations of motion Eq.~\eqref{eqn:diff_eq_var_parms} for $t\in[0,\tau]$.
 For instance, using the two-parameter ansatz of Eq.~\eqref{eqn:ansatz_V1}, the evolution over a total time $t$ can be approximated as

-More generally, for a higher-order ansatz $U_a(\tau)$, we simply replace the product above with the full variational form,
+More generally, for a higher-order ansatz $U_a(t)$, we simply replace the product above with the full variational form,

+where $\tau=t/n$.
 This procedure enables accurate simulation of state evolution or observables over long times using a fixed, optimized ansatz at a single time step $\tau$.
-As we will show in Sec.~\ref{sec:applications}, this approach achieves higher accuracy at larger $\tau$ compared to the conventional TS methods.
+We will show in Sec.~\ref{sec:applications} that this approach can achieve higher accuracy when compared to the conventional TS methods.
 Equivalently, for the same total gate count, our scheme requires fewer layers in the quantum circuit, leading to a more resource-efficient simulation.

 As discussed above, there is considerable flexibility in the choice of ansatz and the ordering of operators.
 This flexibility allows one to select the form that yields the smallest relative error for a given problem.
 While it is not feasible to explore all possible configurations here, our method can be readily applied to any ansatz that may be advantageous for specific models of interest.